 - (a) summarizes the results of the monitoring required in Part II, Section D and APPENDIX D; - (b) includes a summary of any major changes in characteristics or sources of injected fluid.
-The report of fluids injected during the year must identify each new fluid source by well name and location, and the field name or facility name; and - (c) includes any additional wells within the area of review that have not previously been submitted.
+The report of fluids injected during the year must identify each new fluid source by well name and location, and the field name or facility name; and - (c) includes any additional wells within the AOR that have not previously been submitted.
 For those wells that penetrate the injection zone, a well construction diagram, cement records and cement bond log are also required.
-This evaluation is only required annually and shall be submitted with the fourth quarter report.

 The Quarterly Report shall cover the period from January 1 through March 31, April 1 through June 30, July 1 through September 30, and October 1 through December 31.
 Quarterly Reports shall be submitted by the fifteenth day of the month following the end of the data collection period.
 EPA Form 7520-8 may be used or adapted to submit the Quarterly Report.
-An electronic form may also be obtained from EPA to satisfy reporting requirements.
+An electronic form may also be obtained from the EPA to satisfy reporting requirements.